 Living Arrangements for Golden Retrievers

-Golden Retrievers are a medium energy dog.
+Golden Retrievers are medium-energy dogs.
 They need a home that is active and will have lots of time to be around their family.
 They’re best suited for active singles, couples, and young families.
 They should be included in all of your family events.

 These dogs are best suited to a home where someone will be home with them most days.